 The criminal experts have not presented any evidence why Schettino alone was responsible for the accidental contact and what followed.
 It seems the contact was caused by crew negligence, e.g. bad bridge procedures and similar.

 Schettino appears to think he/ship was in safe waters all the time and that the planned turn was proceeding correctly, while the helmsman maybe didn't follow any orders, the steering gear maybe didn't work and nobody saw that the ship was heading straight up on shore.

 That's how accidents occur.

-Furthermore the court-appointed experts say that Costa's Fleet Crisis Coordinator, Roberto Ferrarini ashore at Genova:
+Furthermore the court-appointed criminal experts say that Costa's Fleet Crisis Coordinator, Roberto Ferrarini ashore at Genova:

 "seems not to have the pulse of the conditions of the ship".